Bettmeralp

 Bettmeralp is a municipality in the district of Raron in the canton of Valais in Switzerland.
 On 1 January 2014 the former municipalities of Betten and Martisberg merged into the municipality of Bettmeralp.
 Before the merger, Bettmeralp was the name of a village and ski resort in Betten.

 Bettmeralp village

-Bettmeralp is a car free village which can be reached by cable car from the Betten train station (Matterhorn Gotthard Bahn).
+Bettmeralp is a car free village which can be reached by cable car from the Bettmeralp train station (Matterhorn Gotthard Bahn).
 From there another cable car leads near to the summit of Bettmerhorn, which lies directly above the Aletsch Glacier.
 Bettmersee is located above the village at 2006 m.

 The position of Bettmeralp allows good view over the Pennine Alps, particularly the summits of Weissmies, Dom, Matterhorn and Weisshorn.

 History

 Betten is first mentioned in 1243 as Bettan.
 Martisberg is first mentioned in 1311 as Martisperg.